wacncontent/CustomizeTool/addCommentOutput/articles/search/search-aspnet.md

 - Data ingestion code
 - User interaction code

-In Azure Search, indexing operations and document operations – such as adding or updating documents, or executing queries – are fully independent of each other.
+In Azure Search, indexing operations and document operations <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> such as adding or updating documents, or executing queries <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> are fully independent of each other.
 This means you can decouple index management from your ASP.NET user interaction code that formulates search requests and renders the results.

 In most of our code samples, the index is both created and loaded in one project (referred to as DataIndexer, CatalogIndexer, or DataCatalog in various samples), while the code that handles search requests and responses is placed in an ASP.NET MVC application project.
 In code samples, its practical to bundle index creation and document upload in one project, but production code would probably isolate these operations.
-Once an index is created, it’s rarely changed (and depending on the change, it might need to be rebuilt), whereas documents are likely to be refreshed on a recurring basis.
+Once an index is created, <!-- deleted by customization it's --><!-- keep by customization: begin --> it’s <!-- keep by customization: end --> rarely changed (and depending on the change, it might need to be rebuilt), whereas documents are likely to be refreshed on a recurring basis.

 Separating the workloads provides other advantages in the form of different levels of permissions for Azure Search (full admin rights versus query-only rights), use of different programming languages, more specific dependencies per program, plus the ability to revise programs independently or create multiple front-end applications that all operate on the index built and maintained by a central indexing application.